-Kibale National park is the most Magnificent of Uganda’s tropical rain forest and one of the most rewarding areas to explore.
-Established at the end of the 18th century covering an area of 795sq km in size, Kibale boasts of 13 species of primates including the localized Red colobus monkey, Chimpanzee, l’hoest’s monkey and the endemic Uganda mangabey.
+Kibale forest National Park is the most Magnificent of Uganda’s tropical rain forest and one of the most rewarding areas to explore.
+Established at the end of the 18th century covering an area of 795 sq km in size, Kibale boasts of 13 species of primates including the localized Red colobus monkey, Chimpanzee, l’hoest’s monkey and the endemic Uganda mangabey.

 Situated ideally in the heart of the Toro Kingdom in western Uganda, near Fort portal, the park lies close to the tranquil Ndali-Kasenda crater area and is within a half day’s drive of Queen Elizabeth, Rwenzori Mountains and Semuliki National parks.
 The park became a government Forest Reserve in the early 1940s.

 Activities in Kibale forest national park;

 The chimpanzee Habituation Experience (CHEX) allows the visitor to accompany Kibale’s researchers and Habituaters as they follow Chimpanzees during their daily activity, thereby getting them used to human presence without altering their natural behavior.
 This is an whole day and early visitors may be able to see the spectacular scene of Chimps de- nesting, feeding, copulating, hunting, breast feeding, resting, patrolling and displaying until they build new nest and retire for the night around 7:00 pm.(Advance booking is essential).

 Also you can experience and participate in the Chimpanzee tracking walks which starts from the Kanyanchu visitor Centre at 8:00am and at 02:00 pm and lasts 2-3 hours.
 Park guides are readily available to take tourists through this ritual.
 This walk is for the maximum of 6 persons per group and advance booking is essential.